bhargav333/Self-Driving-Car-NanoDegree/CarND-TrafficSignClassifier-P2/TrafficSignClassifier_Project/README.md

 Here are the results of the prediction:
 ![alt text][image5]

-The model was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of 93.2 %
+The model was able to correctly guess 10 of the 10 traffic signs

 __**Comments on Preformance of small test set**__